-- Obtained complete defense victory in the trial and appellate courts for Paramount Pictures in a complex commercial dispute involving overlapping issues of entertainment and securities law.
+- Obtained a complete defense victory in the trial and appellate courts for Paramount Pictures in a complex commercial dispute that involved overlapping issues of entertainment and securities law.

-- Secured a dismissal, a public apology, and monetary compensation for legendary composer Hans Zimmer and several companies in a copyright infringement claim concerning the Academy Award-winning film “12 Years A Slave,” along with its score and soundtrack album.
+- Secured a dismissal and public apology, as well as monetary compensation for the legendary composer Hans Zimmer and several companies in a copyright infringement claim that concerned the Academy Award-winning film 12 Years A Slave, along with its score and soundtrack album.

-- Currently representing NBCUniversal in a significant dispute related to the sale and distribution of a slate of films now owned by a hedge fund.
+- Currently representing NBCUniversal in a significant dispute that is related to the sale and distribution of a slate of films that are presently owned by a hedge fund.

-- Represented Paramount Pictures in a putative class action related to the treatment of home video revenues on films produced prior to 1981 for purposes of reporting and payment to profit participants.
-The case is one of several brought against all of the major movie studios.
+- Represented Paramount Pictures in a putative class action suit that was related to the treatment of home video revenues on films produced prior to 1981 for the purposes of reporting to and paying profit participants.
+The case is one of several that have been brought against all of the major movie studios.

-- Represented Viacom Inc. and Viacom Media Networks in an action involving numerous tort claims, including misappropriation of likeness and defamation, arising out of the production and broadcast of a reality TV program.
+- Represented Viacom Inc. and Viacom Media Networks in an action that involved numerous tort claims, including misappropriation of likeness and defamation that arose out of the production and broadcast of a reality TV program.

-- Obtained summary judgment on behalf of Creative Artist Agency in an action asserting tort and contract claims related to a highly successful TV series.
+- Obtained summary judgment on behalf of Creative Artist Agency (CAA) in an action that asserted tort and contract claims that were related to a highly successful TV series.

 - Represented Wasserman Media Group in a variety of sports-and-entertainment-related disputes.

-- Represented Universal Studios in an accounting dispute with StudioCanal related to a series of films produced by Working Title Films.
+- Represented Universal Studios in an accounting dispute with StudioCanal that was related to a series of films that were produced by Working Title Films.

-- Represented multiple defendants – a TV production company, broadcast network, and producers – in a copyright infringement action involving a hit reality TV series.
-Obtained summary judgment, after discovery, in favor of the clients on the copyright infringement claim.
+- Represented multiple defendants—a TV production company, a broadcast network, and producers—in a copyright infringement action that involved a hit reality TV series.
+Obtained summary judgment, after discovery, in favor of the clients concerning the copyright infringement claim.

-- Obtained summary judgment on behalf of a broadcast network facing allegations of failure to pay royalties made by composers of background music.
-Claims involved the release of an episodic TV series from the 1950s to 1970s on videocassette and DVD and the royalties for the synchronization licenses of the compositions.
+- Obtained summary judgment on behalf of a broadcast network that was facing allegations of failure to pay royalties that were made by composers of background music.
+The claims involved the release of an episodic TV series from the 1950s to the 1970s on videocassette and DVD and the royalties for the synchronization licenses of the compositions.

-- Represented Universal Music Group before the California Supreme Court in a landmark case involving the scope of attorney-client privilege.
-Served as second chair on the client’s subsequent trial victory.
+- Represented Universal Music Group before the California Supreme Court in a landmark case that involved the scope of attorney-client privilege.
+Mr. Kelly served as the second chair on the client’s subsequent trial victory.

-- Represented Screen Media Ventures in litigation with a major studio concerning the parties’ former distribution relationship.
+- Represented Screen Media Ventures in litigation with a major studio that concerned the parties’ former distribution relationship.

 - Represented a major studio and its broadcast network in a $100 million breach of contract dispute with its largest affiliate group.